huijunchen9260/dmenufm/README.md

 	- Choose any file to move to trash.
 	- To move a directory to trash, enter the directory, and choose `./` to confirm this directory..
 	- `Bulk Trash` for multi-selection
-	- `Bulk Trash all` to delete all the content in the directory.
+	- `Bulk Trash All` to delete all the content in the directory.
+	- `Bulk Trash Mass` to delete contents that is selected by editing the list of content in default text editor.
 - `Go to trash` will `cd` to trash directory.
 - `Empty trash` will remove all files/directories in trash directory.